fairlance/backend/README.md

 - testShort: run short tests, without using the db
 - installDependenciesAndTest: install dependencies declared in dependencies.txt and run tests
 - installDependencies: installs dependencies declared in dependencies.txt
+- installARM: install all services with GOARCH=arm GOARM=7
 ```

 #### Run tests with: